weblineindia/n8n-Sync-inventory-updates-between-systems-via-webhook-and-Google-Sheets-logging/README.md

 ## How to Use & Setup

-1. Import the workflow JSON into your n8n instance.
+1. Import the workflow JSON into your n8n account.
 2. Copy the Webhook URL from the **Inventory Webhook** node.
 3. Configure your source system to send inventory updates to this Webhook URL.
 4. Review the **Normalize Inventory Data** node to ensure required fields are mapped correctly.